icai-imat-deep-learning/deep-learning/complete_projects/p1/README.md

     pytest .

+At the beginning these test will fail and you will have to implement the required functions properly for them to be set as PASS.
 The grades achieved by these tests can be overridden by the grade from a professor if the test is fulfilled but the goal of the function/class to be completed is not reached.

 # Inspection of the code

 These 3 points are meant to assess things that cannot be measured by automatic testing, such as code style and organization.

 # Parts of the project

-We recommend the student follow the order we present in this section since it is the easiest and most natural one to complete the project.
+We recommend the student to follow the order we present in this section since it is the easiest and most natural one to complete the project.

 ### load_data function (QA test, 1 point)

-This function is contained in the src.utils module and must be completed to load the three dataloaders of train, val and test in their respective order.
-To do that, the division between train and val must be 0.8-0.2.
-Finally, all batches should be equal in size.
+This function is contained in the src.utils module and must be completed to load the three dataloaders of train, val and test in respective order.
+In order to do that, the division between train and val must be 0.8-0.2.
+Finally, all batches should be equal size.

+To execute the unit test implemented to assure the correct implementation of the load_data function, run: pytest tests/test_utils.py::test_load_data

+This will be analog for the rest of the functions.

 ### ReLU class (QA test, 1 point)

 This class is contained in the src.models and must be completed using only matrix operations.
-The functionality must be the same as the torch.nn.ReLU class from PyTorch.
+The functionality must be exactly the same as the torch.nn.ReLU class from PyTorch.

 ### Linear class (QA test, 1 point)